Home/Articles/News

 Trigger and Internals

-The TS 3 Orange runs a single-action-only trigger with adjustable take-up and overtravel, breaking at approximately 1.3 lbs (6 N).
-Trigger travel measures 3-4 mm with a 3-4 mm reset.
+The TS 3 Orange runs a single-action-only trigger with adjustable take-up and overtravel, breaking at approximately 1.3 lbs (6 N) with a very short, positive reset.
 Every TS 3 Orange is hand-fitted by an experienced gunsmith, and the polished cold hammer forged bull barrel with an improved muzzle crown delivers match-grade accuracy that reflects that level of individual attention.
 CZ backs the barrel with a lifetime warranty.
 For competition shooters who stage triggers during precision shots or ride the reset during rapid strings, the TS 3 trigger is a meaningful step forward.

 The redesigned slide features aggressive cocking serrations and optimized weight-relief cuts, riding on full-length frame rails with tight tolerances from hand fitting.
 The slide wears CZ's BoBox nitriding finish for corrosion resistance regardless of range conditions.
-Magazine capacity remains at 20+1, keeping the TS 3 Orange compliant with IPSC Standard and Optics division capacity rules.
+Magazine capacity is 20+1 for IPSC Optics and USPSA Limited Optics stages.
 If you are building a competition-focused pistol setup from our catalog, the TS 3 represents a ready-to-compete platform that needs little more than an optic and magazines to take to a match.
 For a carry-oriented CZ with a factory red dot, see the P-10 C Ported COA, which ships with the Aimpoint COA via the A-CUT interface.

 Slow-motion side view of the CZ TS 3 Orange slide cycling during firing, showing the Nitride-finished slide and smoke